antfriend/antfriend.github.io/companion_arcprize.md

     - "Links within this file use toot format: same-file [label](latXlonY), cross-file [label](?ttdb=FILE).
 Never use #heading-slug anchors."
     - "When a game mechanic record is revised, increment rev and advance updated.
 Write a revises>@OLD_ID edge.
 Never delete — retire to log."
     - "Run the Dream Cycle between sessions when idle.
 Phase 1 (Replay): random walks weighted by sal extract co-occurrence clusters from high-sal records; clusters meeting min_cluster_size:3, min_cooccurrence:25, belief_conf_threshold:128 become Locus Point candidates.
 Phase 2 (Projection): walks from boundary nodes into unknown coordinate voids generate hypotheses marked projection_flag:true.
 Write confirmed beliefs as Locus Points (@BELIEF:LATxLONy with [lp] block) to [Locus Points](lat60lon20).
 DREAM query triggers manually."
-    - "Narrative Metamorphosis (TTDB-RFC-0008): when the @BELIEF: graph has accumulated ≥20 high-confidence Locus Points and mean EPS across the top-10 highest-sal beliefs falls below 20, the larval phase is complete.
-Write an @IMAGO:seed record describing the conductor role, then trigger metamorphosis.
-The imago that emerges does not solve games directly — it trains and dispatches companion agents and coordinates with the operator on batch strategy.
-METAMORPHOSE query triggers manually."
   globe:
     frame: "arc_competition_globe"
     origin: "The agent — positioned at the intersection of game knowledge and scoring strategy."